bmwcarit/ramses-composer-docs/hello_world/manual.md

 ## Saving the project

-You can save the project with your changes, or Save As a different file.
+You can save the project with your changes, or save as a different file.
 Note that the Composer stores relative paths - so when saving to a different place on disk, the *new_cube.rca* file will re-calculate the relative file paths to its external resources.
 This will notably not work with network drives!